florae123/taxi-simulator-lab/README.md

 ---
-## 2.5 Configure the MessageHub Node inside the Node-RED Configure-Blob for ObjectStorage Tab
+## 2.5 Configure the MessageHub Node inside the Node-RED "Configure-Blob for ObjectStorage" Tab

-In this tab you can create a sample data record, with will be stored in the ObjectStorage database.
+In this tab you can create a sample data record, which will be stored in the ObjectStorage database.
-We need to insert the credential into the node configuration.
+We need to insert the credentials into the node configuration.

 1. Open the MessageHub node
 ![01_Message_Hub_01](images/01_Message_Hub_01.jpg)